Spyrals-IO/typesafe-match/README.md

 const matchAnimal = Match<Animal>()
 ```

-`matchAnimal` can then be used as simple function anywhere.
+`matchAnimal` can be used as simple function anywhere.
 It will check for exhaustiveness at compile time.
 ```ts
 const dodger: Animal = Dog("Dodger", 23)